eisenjulian/finqasite.github.io/README.md

-# tabfact.github.io
+# finqasite.github.io
-The official page for TabFact dataset from UCSB NLP group.
+The official page for FinQA dataset from UCSB NLP group.